zrqxiangshuijiao/asm-project/README.md

 ## Testing
 PIR Movement sensor test and LED:
-Purpose for the test is to test PIR Movement sensor and LED Excepted result:
+Purpose for the test is to test PIR Movement sensor and LED

+Excepted result:
 When there is movement in front of PIR Movement sensor the LED lights up.

 ![Test](https://github.com/zrqxiangshuijiao/asm-project/blob/master/diagrams/diagram2.png)

+Code:

+	LDI R21, (1 << PE4);set the register

+  OUT DDRE,R21 ;set port E to output

+  //LDI R22,0xFF

+  //OUT DDRB,R22 ;set portB to output

+ hel:

+	IN R20,PINE;set the register

+	ANDI R20, (1 << PE5);do and

+	CPI R20,0 ;compare R20 and 0

+	BRNE on ;if not,go to on

+	LDI R17,0

+	OUT PORTE,R17

+	JMP hel

+on:

+	LDI R17, (1 << PE4);set the register

+	OUT PORTE,R17

+	JMP hel

+Result:
+Result as expected.
+When there is movement LED light up

 ## Project diagram